r0hitm/devavatar-archived/src/content/blog/my-experience-with-open-source-software-the-good-the-bad-and-the-ugly.md

 ---
 title: "My Experience with Open Source Software: The Good, The Bad, and The Ugly"
-description: FOSS has become ubiquitous in our lives, with many of us having used FOSS at least once.
-There are many examples of great FOSS alternatives to paid options, such as LibreOffice, GIMP, and Blender.
-In fact, Blender has become so good in recent years that it has become an industry standard in the 3D modeling space.
+description: There are many examples of great FOSS alternatives to paid options, such as LibreOffice, GIMP, and Blender.
 FOSS is functional, highly customizable, and easy to modify or extend its abilities.
-Additionally, if the original developers stop development, the FOSS community can keep the software alive.
 However, like all software it has its own dark side and in this blog post I will write about my frustrations with OSS.
 pubDatetime: 2023-04-02T00:00:00.000Z
 modDatetime: 2024-01-29T11:29:01.593Z
 tags: